How much does a patent cost?

 Utility patent applications are more complicated to write and prosecute.
 Design patent applications are simpler.
 There are major differences is in all three of the key areas of a good patent application.
 There are significant differences between utility and design patents in the description, claims, and drawings.

-Utility Patents are longer.
+Utility Patents are usually more complex.

 In addition to the many more pages of description, utility patents also need additional pages for the abstract and the claims.
 Just the abstract of a utility patent, while limited to 150 words, is typically longer than the written description of a design patent application.
 The abstract is not needed for a design patent.

-Utility Patents have more claims.
+Utility Patents usually have more claims.

 More claims means more writing and prosecuting and thus means more cost.
 Claim writing can be complicated and difficult.
 Professional help is highly recommended for claim writing.